Ricardo Arona: Fighting Network RINGS

 Soon after ADCC, Arona joined Fighting Network RINGS, a Japanese mixed martial arts promotion.
 His debut match would against aging Sambo champion Andrei Kopylov, who Arona defeated by unanimous decision after controlling him positionally for most of the match.
 He then beat Jeremy Horn by split decision, and went to participate in the King of Kings tournament, but was eliminated at the first round by Fedor Emelianenko in Arona's first loss.
 Although the Brazilian controlled Emelianenko with takedowns and superior ground game, as RINGS's ruleset gave more scoring to aggression than positional control, Fedor was awarded the decision for attempting more submissions during the match.
+However, Emelianenko's stablemaster Volk Han, who later parted ways with him, claimed in 2018 that the judges were going to give the victory to Arona before Han convinced RINGS chairman Akira Maeda to give it to Emelianenko instead.

 Arona's next opponent was Catch Wrestling expert Hiromitsu Kanehara.
-Ricardo overwhelmed him with punches and takedowns, while Kanehara repeatedly reversed to top position and kept attacking, but Arona shockingly submitted him in the second round with a Kneebar.
+The Brazilian overwhelmed him with punches and takedowns, while Kanehara repeatedly reversed to top position and kept attacking, but Arona shockingly submitted him in the second round with a Kneebar.
 Afterwards, Arona took part in a tournament for the RINGS Middleweight Championship, facing Jeremy Horn again in the first round and beating him by unanimous decision.
 The final match was against Gustavo Machado, who Arona defeated with kicks and punches in 1:29 to win the tournament and the title.